-Teachers must be adept at individualizing instruction (even within groups) based on careful and continuous assessment, both informal (e.g. observation) and formal (e.g. with standardized measures).
+Teachers must be adept at individualizing instruction (even within groups) based on careful and continuous assessment, both informal (e.g., using observation) and formal (e.g., using standardized measures).
 Content must be mastered to the degree of automaticity needed to free attention and cognitive resources for comprehension and oral/written expression.

 How the Sonday System incorporates:

 Direct instruction ensures that errors are identified and corrected during a lesson.

 The lesson structure promotes continuous student–teacher interaction.
 Instructions are consistent by design so both students and teachers are familiar with how the lesson is taught.
 This allows the teacher to focus more on students — differentiating instruction and reinforcing skills not yet mastered.
 Errors are identified and addressed at the table, enhancing diagnostic and data-driven decisions.